AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * Multiple lines between nodes

-### View the most popular next or previous nodes

-The option to view the most popular next or previous nodes is available when selecting

-* Individual nodes

-* Multiple nodes

 ### Duplicate nodes

-The option to duplicate is available when selecting
+The option to duplicate is available when selecting the following objects on the canvas:

 * Multiple nodes

 ### Create a segment

-The option to create a segment is available when selecting
+The option to create a segment is available when selecting the following objects on the canvas:

 * Individual nodes